DaBlincx/meme-video-gen/README.md

 ## Disclaimer

 Please note that this script is intended for educational and entertainment purposes only.
 The creator of this project is not responsible for any misuse or violation of any applicable laws or regulations.
+Use at your own risk.